bkungl/SingleStoneCodeAssessment/README.md

 # SingleStone

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+It is a responsively-designed Single Page Application using Angular 9.
+The files are constructed using HTML, CSS, and Typescript.
+The functions that call data from the REST api are written in JavaScript.
+There were no extraneous libraries or frameworks required to build this project.

 ## File Explanation
 There is both a minified version as well as a non-minified, human-viewable code version.
 Both run the same.
 The minified src folder is 584 KB while the non-minified is 1.53 MB.